Pennsylvania Debt Relief Programs in 2025

 Debt Management

-One way to streamline repayments is to enroll in a debt management plan.
+One way to streamline repayments is to enroll in debt management.
 Many credit counseling organizations offer this option.

 Debt management programs (DMPs) help consumers by making payments on their behalf.
 Once you enroll in a plan, you’ll start paying funds directly to the organization that will, in turn, pay your creditors.